linode/docs/docs/guides/kubernetes/kubernetes-security/index.md

 When that happens, security becomes a serious issue – and as with any other aspect of computing, security is not optional.
 This is compounded exponentially if the development team or system administrators don't start with a solid foundation.
 A team's container deployments could be left wide open for hackers to gain access to pods, services, networks, or even company data.

-It always is wise to learn from others' mistakes so that you don't repeat their errors – also known as "best practices."
+It always is wise to learn from others' mistakes so that you don't repeat their errors – also known as "Best Practices."
 Apply these security lessons from the very beginning of any Kubernetes journey -- because learning them the hard way is far more painful.

 {{< note >}}
 Kubernetes is an ever-moving and evolving target.
 The manifests used today might not work tomorrow.